embatbr/graduation-project/README.md

 #TG

 This monograph is a partial requirement to acquire the degree of Computer Engineer by Universidade Federal de Pernambuco.
 The name TG refers to Trabalho de Graduação, free translated as Graduation Work.
-The more proper translation founded was *Final Term Paper*.
+The most appropriate translation founded was *Final Term Paper*.

 ##TODO